fi-ya/google-books-api-cli/README.md

 # Testing
 [(Back to top)](#table-of-contents)

-To run tests, make sure you're in the application directory, and start the tests with:
+There are three ways you can run jest tests for this application:

 ```
-npm test
+npm run test  // To run all tests once
+npm run watch // To continuously keep running tests in the background
+npm run coverage // To run tests and get a coverage report
 ```
+Note: make sure you are in the correct directory before running tests.

 # Usage
 [(Back to top)](#table-of-contents)